-Chautauqua Area Regional Transit System (CARTS) and Chautauqua Works are the lead agencies in this coordination project.
-The following agencies have agreed to coordinate together to work toward this project's goals: The Resource Center, TEAM Services, the Office for the Aging, the Chautauqua Adult Day Care Center, the Veterans Service Agency, Chautauqua County Department of Social Services, SUNY Fredonia, Aspire of WNY, the Retired and Senior Volunteer Program.
+Chautauqua Area Regional Transit System (CARTS) and Chautauqua Works / Workforce Investment Board are the lead agencies in this coordination project.
+The following agencies have agreed to coordinate together to work toward this project's goals: The Resource Center, TEAM Services, the Office for the Aging, the Chautauqua Adult Day Care Center, the Veterans Service Agency, Chautauqua County Department of Social Services, SUNY Fredonia, and the Retired and Senior Volunteer Program.